KlevisImeri/SoftwareProjectLab2024/README.md

 |-----------|--------|
 | Saturday  | 14:00  |

-on the meetings channel in dicord.
+on the meetings channel in discord.

 ## Links
 - [Webpage of the course](https://www.iit.bme.hu/oktatas/tanszeki_targyak/BMEVIIIAB02)